cantaro86/Financial-Models-Numerical-Methods/README.md

 Probably no! :)

-This is a collection of topics and algorithms that in my optinion are interesting.
+This is a collection of topics and algorithms that in my opinion are interesting.

 Lévy processes are not very popular nowadays, but they are very powerful.
 The Kalman filter is a very powerful tool as well, but it is hard to find examples of financial applications in the web.